This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat heart-healthy foods.
 Include fresh fruits and vegetables in your meal plan.
 Choose low-fat foods, such as skim or 1% fat milk, low-fat cheese and yogurt, fish, chicken (without skin), and lean meats.
 Eat two 4-ounce servings of fish high in omega-3 fats each week, such as salmon, fresh tuna, and herring.
 Do not eat foods that are high in sodium, such as canned foods, potato chips, salty snacks, and cold cuts.
 Put less table salt on your food.

 - Limit or do not drink alcohol.
-Ask your healthcare provider if it is safe for you to drink alcohol and how much is safe to drink.
+Ask your healthcare provider if it is okay for you to drink alcohol and how much is okay to drink.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 Follow up with your healthcare provider as directed: